sezan92/sezan92.github.io/_posts/2025-08-15-RL-course2-w4-blog.md

 Q(s, a) \leftarrow Q(s, a) + \alpha [R + \gamma Q(s', a') - Q(s, a)]
 \end{equation}$$

 As we know the policy already, why not we calculate the expected value using the policy for the next step?
-WHich is to average the rewards for each action based on the probability of that action.
+Which is to average the rewards for each action based on the probability of that action.
 The equation is

 $$
 Q(s, a) \leftarrow Q(s, a) + \alpha [R + \gamma \underbrace{\sum_{a'} \pi(a'|s')Q(s', a')}_{\text{Expected next action}} - Q(s, a)]
 $$

+### Difference between SARSA and Expected SARSA

+The difference between SARSA and Expected SARSA is that the update equation in the SARSA is not considering the probability distribution of the policy.
+While the Expected SARSA is considering the probability distribution of the policy.
+This makes the updated action values in Expected SARSA more accurate.

+Let's think about an intuition from Soccer.
+Suppose you are the midfielder whose job is to pass the ball to the striker.
+You have two choices,

 ### TODO
-- complete the Expexted SARSA
+- complete the Expexted SARSA intuition.
 - watch the next video https://www.coursera.org/learn/sample-based-learning-methods/lecture/7xbMM/expected-sarsa-in-the-cliff-world